 Prieto carefully creates a purposeful frame which imprisons the object in mid-air, hovering on the brink of action, it mirrors the frustration felt by women as their own actions have been halted by imposed roles, society and the patriarchy.
 Yet women have always been determined, as these objects are to break free –tips and ends succeed in escaping the cage.
 For despite their obstructions, women will continue to push through the barriers, albeit an inch at a time.

-In this series Francisca captures the very individual and remembered sense of space.
-Visualising the intangible architecture of the mind, she shows our ability to conjure both physical and emotional memory to form a place.
-As a moment etches an impression on our mind, drawing in surrounding colour and light, these works present space from the eyes of the beholder.
+In this series Francisca Prieto captures the very individual and remembered sense of place.
+Visualising the intangible architecture of the mind, she shows our ability to conjure both physical and emotional memory to form a space.
+As a moment etches an impression on our mind, drawing in surrounding colour and light, these works present place from the eyes of the beholder.
 Treated metal and collected coloured tickets form the light and shadow of recollection – paper trails of many journeys long forgotten.

 2015 - 2016

 “The notion of the picture as the product of painting… is being replaced by the experience of spatial construction” (The Line by A. Rodchenko, 1921).
 Intrinsic Dimension is a series of twelve compositions that explore and visualise the 1921 thesis by the Russian artist Aleksandr Rodchenko.
 He advocates the abandonment of figurative art on a quest for a new kind of painting; one where the artist’s invention relies on the construction of material.
 Francisca Prieto brings a new dimension to the canvas by materialising the line and using it to build.